-The absence of adequate caregiving during childhood is a diagnostic requirement of reactive attachment disorder.
-That is why it is now grouped under “Trauma- and-Stressor-Related Disorders” in the updated 2013 Diagnostic and Statistical Manual of Mental Disorder (DSM-5).
-However, even in populations of severely neglected children, the disorder is uncommon, occurring in less than 10% of such children.
+Reactive attachment disorder can develop when a child fails to receive adequate comfort and nurturing from caregivers.
+It is grouped under “Trauma-and-Stressor-Related Disorders” in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
+However, even in populations of severely neglected children, the disorder is uncommon, occurring in less than 10 percent of such cases.

-The essential feature is that the child exhibits an absent degree of- or grossly underdeveloped level of attachment towards caregiving adults compared to what is normal or expected.
+An essential feature is that the child exhibits an absent or grossly underdeveloped level of attachment towards caregiving adults compared to what is normal or expected.
 For example, an infant or very young child would be observed as rarely or minimally turning to their adult caregivers for comfort, support, protection, or nurturance.

-There are several new specifiers of reactive attachment disorder in the updated 2013 DSM-5:
+There are two specifiers of reactive attachment disorder:

-- According to this specifier, the disorder has been present for more than 12 months.
+- Used when the disorder has been present for more than 12 months.

-- This specifier is used when the child meets for all symptoms of the disorder, with each symptom manifesting at relatively high levels.
+- Used when the child meets all of the diagnostic criteria of the disorder, with each symptom manifesting at relatively high levels.

 DSM-5 Diagnostic code 313.89